 Note that electronic meetings held during a declared state of emergency are also addressed in the State Budget.
 The procedures for holding electronic meetings under a declared state of emergency as of September 1, 2022, are substantively identical to the same procedures prior to September 1, 2022.
 However, the procedures for individual members using remote participation are similar but not identical to the equivalent provisions prior to September 1, 2022.
 Specifically, the provisions that allow remote participation by individual members of public bodies are largely the same regarding participation due to personal matters, a member's medical condition or disability, or the need to provide medical care for a family member.
 However, the provision allowing remote participation for a member whose principal residence is 60 miles or more from the meeting location, which was previously available only to regional public bodies, may be used by all public bodies as of September 1, 2022.
 The procedures for all-virtual public meetings are new.
-Unless otherwise specified, this guide is written to correspond to the law effective as of September 1, 2022.
+Unless otherwise specified, this guide was originally written to correspond to the law effective as of September 1, 2022 and has been updated to reflect subsequent amendments to the law.